Wave packets, "negative times" and the elephant in the room: Wave packet delays

 Consider a Gaussian wave packet (WP)

-injected in into the Mach-Zehnder interferometer shown in Fig.1a.
+injected into the Mach-Zehnder interferometer shown in Fig.1a.

 The WP, propagating at velocity $v$, splits at the first beamsplitter ($BS$), experiences a delay by $\tau$ secs in the MZI's right arm, its parts recombined after the second $BS$.
-For simplicity, we neglect WP's spreading and set the new origin, $x=0$, at the centre of the WP, propagating along the left arm, (cf. Fig.1a).
+For simplicity, we neglect WP's spreading and set the new origin, $x=0$, at the centre of the WP, propagating along the left arm, (see schematic in Fig.1a).
 The part of the wave function travelling towards detector $D_1$, is given by

 where $\A_1$ and $\A_2$ are the path amplitudes, determined by the properties of the beamsplitters, etc. The width of the initial state now controls the amount of interference between the two terms in (\ref{2a}).